 These hens are unlikely to ever be adequate egg layers.

-We don’t mean to scare you but coccidiosis, while treatable, can be serious for your birds.
+In summary, we don’t mean to scare you but coccidiosis, while treatable, can be serious for your birds.
 The best way to manage it is to avoid it by being a vigilant pet owner and keeping on top hygiene practices.

 Remember the following: